 Emerald Ash Borer

-EAB is a federally quarantined, invasive tree pest responsible for the death or decline of over 50 million ash trees in 22 states since its initial discovery in Michigan in 2002.
+EAB is a federally quarantined, invasive tree pest responsible for the death or decline of more than 50 million ash trees in 22 states since its initial discovery in Michigan in 2002.
 Since then, the small green metallic colored pest, originally from Asia, has spread from Michigan to 21 states, unfortunately now including Colorado.

-EAB will be a huge impact on the urban tree canopy for the Colorado Front Range.
+EAB will cause a huge impact on the urban tree canopy for the Colorado Front Range.
 The EAB attacks only ash trees, and all North American ash species – including green, white, black and blue – are at risk.
 Ash trees, especially green and white ash, are popular shade trees in most Colorado communities.
 Ash trees are relatively fast growing and several varieties produce brilliant fall colors.
 There are an estimated 98,000 total ash trees in Boulder alone; the Denver metro area has estimated 1.45 million ash trees.
 All susceptible ash trees will die from EAB if not treated with pesticides.